-

 2-minute setup · Cancel any time

-Pulsetic is a natural, like-for-like replacement: it pairs uptime monitoring with built-in status pages in one tool, just like Freshping did.
-It checks your websites as often as every 30 seconds and supports HTTP(S), SSL, keyword, ping or ICMP, port, TCP, domain, and cron or heartbeat monitors.
-It also keeps the part people liked most about Freshping by offering a free plan to get started.
+Pulsetic is the closest like-for-like swap.
+Like Freshping, it puts uptime monitoring and built-in status pages in one tool.
+Checks run as often as every 30 seconds, and you get HTTP(S), SSL, keyword, ping or ICMP, port, TCP, domain, and cron or heartbeat monitors.
+The part people liked best about Freshping carries over too: there is a free plan to start on.

-Freshworks does not provide a direct transfer, so the move is a quick manual rebuild.
-Export your Freshping configuration while you still have access, then add the same URLs as monitors in Pulsetic, set your alert contacts and integrations, and publish a status page to replace your old one.
-Most teams recreate their checks in well under an hour, and you can start on Pulsetic's free plan to test everything before your Freshping account fully closes.
+There is no direct import from Freshworks, so you rebuild by hand.
+It goes fast.
+Export your Freshping configuration while you can still log in.
+Add the same URLs as monitors in Pulsetic, point your alert contacts and integrations at them, then publish a status page to stand in for the old one.
+Most teams have their checks back in well under an hour.
+Pulsetic's free plan lets you test it all before your Freshping account closes for good.

 Yes.
-Pulsetic covers the same core jobs Freshping did, monitoring your websites and APIs and showing status to your users, in a single modern platform that is actively maintained.
-On top of standard HTTP(S) uptime checks it adds SSL, keyword, port, TCP, domain expiry, and cron or heartbeat monitoring, plus status pages with subscriber notifications and status badges.
-For most former Freshping users it is a straightforward upgrade rather than a compromise.
+It handles the same core jobs Freshping did: watching your websites and APIs, then showing status to your users, all in one modern platform that is actively maintained.
+Beyond plain HTTP(S) uptime checks you get SSL, keyword, port, TCP, domain expiry, and cron or heartbeat monitoring.
+Status pages come with subscriber notifications and status badges.
+For most people leaving Freshping it reads as an upgrade, not a trade-off.

 Yes.
-Pulsetic offers a free plan so you can replace your Freshping monitoring without paying upfront, which matters now that Freshping itself is no longer an option.
-The free plan lets you set up monitors and try the core features, and you can move to a paid plan later if you need more monitors, faster check frequency, or advanced status page options.
-Paid plans start at $9 per month.
+There is a free plan, so you can replace your Freshping monitoring without spending anything, which counts for a lot now that Freshping is gone.
+Set up monitors, try the core features, and see how it fits.
+When you need more monitors, faster checks, or richer status page options, move up to a paid plan.
+Those start at $9 per month.

-Pulsetic monitors HTTP(S), SSL certificates, keywords, ping or ICMP, ports, TCP, domain expiry, and cron or heartbeat jobs, with checks as frequent as every 30 seconds.
-It sends downtime alerts through many integrations and publishes hosted status pages with subscriber notifications and embeddable status badges.
-That matches Freshping's monitoring and status page combination while adding check types, such as SSL and domain expiry, that Freshping did not focus on.
+Pulsetic watches HTTP(S), SSL certificates, keywords, ping or ICMP, ports, TCP, domain expiry, and cron or heartbeat jobs.
+Checks can run every 30 seconds.
+Downtime alerts go out through a long list of integrations, and the hosted status pages come with subscriber notifications and embeddable badges.
+So you keep Freshping's monitoring-plus-status-page combo, and pick up check types like SSL and domain expiry that Freshping never really leaned into.

 Yes.
-Status pages are a built-in part of Pulsetic, so you can show real-time and historical uptime to your customers just as you did with Freshping.
-Visitors can subscribe to get notified when an incident starts or is resolved, and you can add a status badge to your own website.
-This makes Pulsetic a clean one-tool replacement for both Freshping's monitoring and its public status page.
+Status pages ship with Pulsetic, so you can show customers real-time and historical uptime exactly as you did on Freshping.
+Visitors subscribe and get a heads-up when an incident opens or clears, and you can drop a status badge onto your own site.
+One tool covers what used to be two jobs: Freshping's monitoring and its public status page.

 Yes.
-Alongside website and SSL checks, Pulsetic can monitor API endpoints and use heartbeat or cron job monitoring to confirm scheduled tasks ran on time.
-Your job sends a periodic ping, and Pulsetic alerts you if that signal is late or missing.
-This covers background tasks and APIs that a basic uptime ping would not catch.
+On top of website and SSL checks, Pulsetic watches API endpoints and uses heartbeat or cron job monitoring to confirm your scheduled tasks ran when they should.
+The job pings Pulsetic on a regular beat.
+If that ping shows up late or not at all, you hear about it.
+That catches background tasks and APIs a plain uptime check would sail right past.